How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 • Enhanced grid capabilities that support more customer-generated power

-The U.S. Department of Energy's Grid Modernization Initiative is investing over $220 million in projects to modernize the nation's grid infrastructure.
+The initiative is investing over $220 million in projects to modernize the nation's grid infrastructure.

 Virtual Power Plants